mikkelme/MastersThesis/README.md

 - Fixed the GPU tersoff problem (updating lammps on cluster)
 - Working on fixing slow GPU speeds (spend a lot of times on the 'modify' category)
 - Doing benchmarking of computation speeds with tersoff potential.
 Possible problem on GPU usage.
+- Expanded analysis code, and looked at relations between contact area and friction.
+At the moment the relation does not seem to be linear, but more results are needed to make this conclusion.